Spinning Particles in Quantum Mechanics and Quantum Field Theory

 A Lorentz-invariant generalization of the free-particle action can be simply obtained by starting from the Minkowski line element $ds^2=-dt^2+d{\bf x}^2$.
 For a particle described by ${\bf x}(t)$ we have $ds^2=- (1-\dot{\bf x}^2 )dt^2$ that is Lorentz-invariant and measures the (squared) proper time of the particle along its path.
-Hence the action (referred to as geometric action) for the massive free particle reads
+Hence the Lorentz-invariant action for the massive free particle, referred to as ``the geometric action", reads

-that is, by construction, invariant under the Poincar\`e group of transformations \begin{itemize} \item $x'^\mu = \Lambda^\mu{}_\nu x^\nu +a^\mu\,, \quad x^\mu= (t, x^i)\,,\ \Lambda \in SO(1,3)\,,\ a^\mu \in {\mathbb R}^{1,3}$ \end{itemize} the isometry group of Minkowski space.
+It is, by construction, invariant under the Poincar\'e group of transformations \begin{itemize} \item $x'^\mu = \Lambda^\mu{}_\nu x^\nu +a^\mu\,, \quad x^\mu= (t, x^i)\,,\quad (\Lambda^\mu{}_\nu,a^\mu) \in ISO(1,3)$, \end{itemize} which is thus the isometry group of Minkowski space.
 Conserved charges are four-momentum, angular momentum and center of mass motion (from Lorentz boosts).
-The above action can be reformulated by making $x^0$ a dynamical field as well in order to render the action explicitly Lorentz-invariant.
+The above action can be reformulated by making $x^0$ a dynamical field as well, in order to render the action explicitly Lorentz-invariant.
 It can be achieved by introducing a gauge symmetry.
 Hence

 where now $\dot{} = \frac{d}{d\tau}$, and $\eta_{\mu\nu}$ is the Minkowski metric.
-The latter is indeed explicitly Lorentz-invariant as it is written in four-tensor notation and it also gauge invariant upon the reparametrization $\tau \to \tau'(\tau)$.
-Action~\eqref{eq:geo} can be recovered upon gauge choice $x^0=t \tau$.
-Yet another action for the relativistic particle can be obtained by introducing a gauge fields, the einbein $e$, that renders explicit the above gauge invariance.
+The latter is indeed explicitly Lorentz-invariant as it is written in the four-tensor notation and it also gauge invariant upon the reparametrization $\tau \to \tau'(\tau)$.
+Action~\eqref{eq:geo} can be recovered upon the gauge choice $x^0=t \tau$.
+Yet another action for the relativistic particle can be obtained by introducing a gauge field, the einbein $e$, that renders explicit the above gauge invariance.